-The permittee is authorized to engage in underground injection in accordance with the conditions of this permit.
+The permittee is allowed to engage in underground injection in accordance with the conditions of this permit.
 Notwithstanding any other provisions of this permit, the permittee authorized by this permit shall not construct, operate, maintain, convert, plug, abandon, or conduct any other injection activity in a manner that allows the movement of injection, annulus or formation fluids into underground sources of drinking water (USDWs) or any unauthorized zones.
 The objective of this permit is to prevent the movement of fluids into or between USDWs or into any unauthorized zones consistent with the requirements at 40 CFR 146.86(a).
 Any underground injection activity not specifically authorized in this permit is prohibited.
 For purposes of enforcement, compliance with this permit during its term constitutes compliance with Part C of the Safe Drinking Water Act (SDWA).
 Such compliance does not constitute a defense to any action brought under Section 1431 of the SDWA or any other common or statutory law other than Part C of the SDWA.

 Issuance of this permit does not convey property rights of any sort or any exclusive privilege; nor does it authorize any injury to persons or property, any invasion of other private rights, or any infringement of State or local laws or regulations.
-Nothing in this permit, nor compliance with its terms, shall be construed to relieve the permittee of any duties under applicable State or local laws or regulations that are not preempted or superseded by the Federal SDWA Underground Injection Control (UIC) program.
+Nothing in this permit shall be construed to relieve the permittee of any duties under applicable regulations.